purescript/purescript-exceptions/docs/Control/Monad/Eff/Exception.md

 message :: Error -> String
 ```

-Get the error message from a Javascript error
+Get the error message from a JavaScript error

 #### `throwException`